rutgurk/mailordercoffee-workshop/README.md

 The MailOrder Coffeeshop app was built for Android App test automation practice.
 My blog (https://www.testchamber.nl/guidance/espresso-for-beginners-from-black-to-white-box/) offers free posts and exercises to help you get started with UI Automation using the Espresso framework.

+The app currently has three build variants, one of which uses local data (the simpledataLocalDebug build variant).
+The other two use a remote mock api end point.
+Be aware that this mock api may not be up and running.

 ## Setup

 In order to run this app you will need a way to download this project, an IDE, and a Android device or Emulator.